Glenelg tram line: Renaissance

 In the 21st century, a series of investments were made to improve and extend the line.
 This began in May 2003 when the South Australian Government announced an upgrade of the Glenelg line infrastructure and the introduction of new trams.

 Major work to upgrade the line took place between 5 June and 7 August 2005.
 Concrete sleepers were installed and much of the track renewed in an intensive nine-week project.
 Most of the 21 tram stops were reconstructed with higher platforms to allow level access to the new low-floor trams.
-The overhead electrical supply was upgraded and some minor modifications were made to the H type trams and Glengowrie depot.
+The overhead electrical supply was upgraded and some minor modifications were made to the type H trams and Glengowrie depot.
 Tram services were replaced with substitute bus services during this period.
 Services resumed on 8 August 2005.
 The terminus at Moseley Square was reconfigured in September 2005 as part of a general redevelopment of the square.

 Extension to City West

 The South Australian Government announced a 1.2 kilometre extension from Victoria Square along King William Street to Adelaide railway station and the western city campus of the University of South Australia in April 2005.

-An additional two Bombardier Flexity Classic trams were ordered to cater for services on the city centre extension.
+In 2006, TransAdelaide began to replace the Type H cars with 11 Flexity Classic trams built in Bautzen, Germany by Bombardier Transportation.
+The first of the new cars was delivered to the Glengowrie depot in November 2005 and entered revenue service on 9 January 2006.
+A further order of four in 2008 brought the total to 15, numbered 101–115.

 Construction work on the extension commenced in early 2007.
 A new Victoria Square stop opened on 6 August 2007.
 The stop moved from the centre of the square to the western side.
 Testing of the extension began in September 2007.

 The extension opened on 14 October 2007.
 Initially, a shuttle service running between Victoria Square and City West tram stop was provided.
 Normal services continued to run between Victoria Square and Glenelg.
 A new timetable began on 15 October 2007 with through services from Glenelg to City West and a free shuttle service between South Terrace and City West.